gq97a6/mc_firewall/README.md

 4. A link is created between: user IP address, Minecraft account and Discord account
 5. User now can join the server

+### FAQ

+1. Player joins your server for the first time
+2. Player gets disconnected and receives a code (eg. 1234)
+3. Players messages Discord Bot with that code
+4. A link is created between: user IP address, Minecraft account and Discord account
+5. User now can join the server

 ### Configuration

 |                            Field | Description                                                                                             |